-PetroTal Corp. and its subsidiaries recognize that efforts to prevent and reduce the risks of forced labour and child labour can unintentionally lead to a loss of income for the most vulnerable families.
-To date, PetroTal Corp. is not aware of any instances where its risk mitigation efforts of forced or child labour in its activities and supply chains may have resulted in income loss for vulnerable families.
+PetroTal Corp. and its subsidiaries recognize that efforts to prevent and reduce the risks of Forced Labour and Child Labour can unintentionally lead to loss of income for the most vulnerable families.
+To date, PetroTal Corp. is not aware of any instances where its risk mitigation efforts related to Forced Labour or Child Labour in its activities and supply chains have resulted in income loss for vulnerable families.